huyisme-005/LaMusique/README.md

 *   `NEXT_PUBLIC_FIREBASE_MESSAGING_SENDER_ID`: Your Firebase Messaging Sender ID.
 *   `NEXT_PUBLIC_FIREBASE_APP_ID`: Your Firebase Web App's App ID.
 *   `NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID`: Your Firebase Web App's Measurement ID (optional, for Analytics).
-    *   Obtain these from your Firebase project settings as described in the "Getting Started" section (under "B. For Firebase Features").
+    *   Obtain these from your Firebase project settings as described in the "Getting Started" section (under "B. For Firebase Authentication").

 **Important Security Note for Deployment:**
 *   The `GOOGLE_API_KEY` (without `NEXT_PUBLIC_`) is treated as a server-side secret by hosting platforms.
-*   The `NEXT_PUBLIC_FIREBASE_...` keys are specifically prefixed to be bundled by Next.js for client-side use, which is necessary for the Firebase SDK to operate in the browser.
+*   The `NEXT_PUBLIC_FIREBASE_...` keys are specifically prefixed to be bundled by Next.js for client-side use, which is necessary for the Firebase SDK to operate in the browser for authentication.

 ### Setting Environment Variables on Hosting Platforms: